CBaier33/banter-lang/README.md

 ## 1. Let Statements

-The Let Statement allows you to assign the output of an expression to a particular mneumonic representation of the expression.
+The Let Statement allows you to assign the output of an expression to a particular mneumonic representation.

 Syntax -> `let <mneumonic> be <expression>`